7 Common Mistakes when Hiring a Virtual Assistant

 Steve

-So, you’ve decided to make the wise decision and hire your first remote worker.
+So, you’ve made the wise decision to hire your first remote worker.
 Perhaps you have finally realized you should hand over many of your time-consuming daily tasks to a Virtual Assistant (VA).
-Now you’re looking at having a well qualified remote worker join your team for an affordable monthly salary.
+Now you’re looking at having a well-qualified remote worker join your team for an affordable monthly salary.

 That’s because success will likely depend on you rather than your new Virtual Assistant.
 You are the one who dictates how things must work.
 You are responsible for managing your VA’s daily tasks, and only you can plan to build for the future of your business.